-- 15. The residence halls will be open at 6 a.m. each morning.
-Men may call on women students after 9 a.m. on Sunday.
-Guests in all dormitories may be entertained in the reception rooms from 11 a.m. until closing time.
-Both men and women visiting other dormitories should always use the main entrance. - 16.
-The Dean of Students and Head Residents will plan a series of open houses in the dormitories.
+15. The residence halls will be open at 6 a.m. each morning.
+Guests in all dormitories may be entertained in the reception rooms from 9 a.m. until closing time.
+Both men and women visiting other dormitories should always use the main entrance.

+- 16. The Dean of Students and Resident Directors will plan a series of open houses in the dormitories.
 During these open houses, students may open their rooms and other students may come to visit.
-This tradition seems to provide excellent fellowship and to encourage students to take greater pride in their living areas.

-17. Water battles inside the dormitories always cause extra cleanup for the student custodial staff, and often result in damage to personal belongings and serious personal injury.
-Please be considerate of others.

-18. Pets are not allowed in the dormitory.
-Carefully maintained aquariums are permissible.

-- 19. Any resident who is required to take special medications should make this known to the Head Resident and to the college nurse. - 20.
+This tradition provides excellent fellowship and encourages students to take greater pride in their living areas. - 17.
+Water battles inside the dormitories always cause extra cleanup for the student custodial staff, and often result in damage to personal belongings and serious personal injury.
+Please be considerate of others. - 18.
+Pets are not allowed in the dormitory.
+Carefully maintained aquariums are permissible. - 19.
+Any resident who is required to take special medications should make this known to the Resident Director and to the college nurse. - 20.
 The use of tobacco is strongly discouraged.
-Smoking may be permitted in dormitories if approved by residents. - 21.
+Smoking may be permitted in dormitories in designated areas, if approved by residents. - 21.
 Obscene language, literature, or pictures are not tolerated in and around the residence hall. - 22.
 Advertisements advocating the use of beer, liquor and wine as well as paraphernalia showing the trademarks or slogans of these beverages have not been, nor will be, permitted on the College property. - 23.
 Due respect should be paid to all other residence hall students.
 Reasonable quiet should be maintained in the residence hall at all times and a study time will be from 7:30 p.m. to 8:00 a.m.
 Musical instruments, radios, stereos, TV sets, etc. must be played on low volume in order not to disturb other students, staff or neighbors and to help create a good study environment.
 The use of headphones is encouraged. - 24.
 Conduct within the dormitories that deprives the rights of others or damages college property is subject to disciplinary action. - 25.
-Sunbathing is permitted only in designated areas. - 26.
-Every case of illness, accident or other medical emergency should be reported at once.
+Sunbathing is permitted only in designated areas.